-"Made in the USA."
+“Made in the USA.”
 This phrase described 92 percent of the goods sold in the country in 1960.
-But you'll find fewer products made on United States soil since the 2008 recession, which spurred manufacturers to move their facilities to countries with cheaper costs.
-Today, only 40 percent of the products we buy are actually made in America.
+But, less than 50 years later, the U.S. production landscape significantly changed: The 2008 recession spurred manufacturers to move their facilities to countries with cheaper costs.
+President Donald Trump aimed to change all that.

-Even before Donald Trump was sworn in as president, he touted his success at bringing jobs back to the U.S. In his first week in office, President Donald J. Trump met with the leaders of some of the nation's labor unions and top manufacturing companies with the goal of bringing jobs back to America.
+Even before Trump was sworn in as president, he touted his success at bringing jobs back to the U.S. In his first week in office, President Trump met with the leaders of some of the nation’s labor unions and top manufacturing companies with the goal of bringing jobs back to America.
+And, to date, some of the president’s goals have been realized.

-In Sept.
-2016, Ford announced that the automaker's small-car production would exit the U.S. for Mexico, where production costs are lower.
-Although the move drew criticism from then-candidate Trump, the presidential hopeful met with Executive Chairman Bill Ford, Jr. in October to threaten steep tariffs on Ford imports should he become president.
+In September 2016, Ford announced that the automaker’s small-car production would exit the U.S. for Mexico, where production costs are lower.
+Although the move drew criticism from then-candidate Trump, the presidential hopeful met with executive chairman Bill Ford, Jr. the following month to threaten steep tariffs on Ford imports should he become president.

 After Trump’s election, Ford issued a press release announcing that one vehicle slated for production in Mexico, the Lincoln utility vehicle, would continue to be manufactured in Kentucky.
 “We are encouraged that President-elect Donald Trump and the new Congress will pursue policies that will improve U.S. competitiveness and make it possible to keep production of this vehicle here in the United States,” the press release stated.

 On Jan.
 3, 2017, Ford announced plans to cancel a new $1.6 billion plant planned in San Luis Potosi, Mexico.
-The moved saved approximately 3,500 U.S. jobs, according to a Ford press release.
+Opting not to relocate production outside of the country saved approximately 3,500 U.S. jobs, according to a Ford press release.
 Instead, 700 additional new jobs will be created from a $700 million expansion of a Michigan plant focused on building high-tech electric and autonomous vehicles along with the Lincoln Continental and Mustang.

 At Trump’s post-election victory rally in Grand Rapids, Mich., on Dec.
 9, 2016, the spotlight wasn’t just on the President-elect.
 Dow Chemical’s Chairman and CEO Andrew Liveris announced the company was bringing jobs to the Great Lake State.